-But Jesus bent down and was writing in the dirt with his finger, not pretending.
-7And after they kept on questioning him, he straightened up and said to them, "The one among you who is sinless should be first to throw a stone at her."
-8And after bending down again, he continued writing in the dirt.
+But Jesus bent down and was writing in the earth with his finger, taking no notice.7And after they kept on questioning him, he straightened up and said to them, "The one among you who is sinless should be first to throw a stone at her."
+8And after bending down again, he continued writing in the earth.

 9And after they heard this, they went away, one by one, starting with the oldest, until he alone was left, and the woman still in the midst.
 10And Jesus straightened up, and said to her, "Woman, where are they?
 Has no one condemned you?"

 11And she said, "No one, sir."

 And Jesus said, "Neither am I condemning you.
 Go, and sin no more."